IBM/charts/stable/ibm-icplogging/README.md

 * Installs Filebeat, Elasticsearch, Logstash and Kibana, providing log streaming, storage and search management services.

+## Prerequisites

+* IBM Cloud Private 2.1 or higher
+* PV provisioner support in the underlying infrastructure

+> **Tip**: A persistent volume is required if no dynamic provisioning has been set up.
+You can create a persistent volume via the IBM Cloud Private interface or through a yaml file.
+An example is below.
+See [official Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for more.

+>```yaml
+>kind: PersistentVolume
+>apiVersion: v1
+>metadata:
+>  name: es-data-1
+>  labels:
+>    type: local
+>spec:
+>  storageClassName: manual
+>  capacity:
+>    storage: 150Gi
+>  accessModes:
+>    - ReadWriteOnce
+>  hostPath:
+>    path: "/nfsdata/logging/1"
+>  persistentVolumeReclaimPolicy: Recycle
+>```

 ## Installing the Chart

 To install the chart with the release name `my-release`: